CM Tooltip (CMTG) - Troubleshooting - Managing Large Glossaries

 - Whitelist and blacklist terms on certain pages based on category

 Learn more Terms - Controlling Where Tooltip Appears

 One of the things which the plugin does that can have a significant hit on performance is the related articles functionality.

 If you're not using it, or can't afford the performance loss, you can follow the Related Articles - What are They and How to Add Them.

 Install a cache plugin

 If your content doesn't change often (or not at all) it's unnecessary to parse the content in search for the tooltips over and over again.
 Using a caching plugin which will store the rendered HTML and serve it to the users can save the server a lot of load, as it won't need to make unnecessary calls to the database and process the PHP parsing.

 We recommend using the W3TC plugin and to request help from someone who is knowledgeable in configuring this plugin for the best performance.

-- Use External Cache services
+Use External Cache services